Return To Overview

 • General Manager of Chang Wah Technology Co., Ltd.

-• General Manager and Corporate Director Representative of Chang Wah Technology Co., Ltd.
+• Chairman & General Manager of Chang Wah Technology Co., Ltd.

 • Director of Suzhou Xinshengke Semiconductor Materials Co., Ltd.